cbrwizard/cbrwizard.com/README.md

 * /server - Server specific code.
   * /db - Helper db-related functions.
   * /publications - Meteor publications, which allow data to be used in client/presenters from lib/stores.

+## Why

+Why Meteor?
+Why Angular?

+Have you ever made a technology choice which you later regretted?
+Well, I did a year ago.
+Now I understand that using Meteor and Angular for a static website was a really bad idea.
+I don't want to rewrite it now because rewriting is a waste of time.
+Well, you've got to learn something somehow!

+## TODO
+* Rewrite in normal Node.js and maybe React
+* Improve fonts

 ##Thank you

 Suggestions are welcome!
 I hope that somebody finds this code useful.